danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Articles/Getting-Started.md

 }
 ```

-The url, if any, will be loaded after the configuration block has been applied.
+The url, if any, will be loaded after the configuration has been applied.
 You can also perform any url loading in the configuration block.

 ## SafariWebView